simondilhas/BIMtoCost-Excel/README.md

 ## Introcuction

 Automated cost calculations based on Building Information Modeling (BIM) are highly complex due to the variety in modeling styles.
-The quality of model data depends on the architectural company's standards, each individual modeller's style, and even their daily mood.
+The model data quality depends on the architectural company's standards, each individual modeller's style, and even their daily mood.

 In this project, we explore the possibilities once the issue of data variety is resolved.
 We utilize the abstractBIM, an automatically normalized architectural BIM, to develop a prototype for building cost calculations.